Fortunebest/alx-low_level_programming/0x00-hello_world/README.md

-My readme for with exactly grammar, but the out put is a piece of art
+My readme to print various type of computer